ace-lectures/re18-agile/tutorial/steps/step4.md

 ![Support in IntelliJ for result presentation](../pics/cucumber_intellij.png)

 </div>

+:zap: Remark: _The IntelliJ plugin requires cucumber to be in version `2.x`.
+You'll have to downgrade the given source code (which uses the latest one, `3.x`) to make it work on this source code._

 ### :bangbang: Exercise

-  - Extends the `ScenarioSteps` contents to understand the following assertion steps: `Then Bob's highest card is the ACE of CLUBS`
+  - Extends the `ScenarioSteps` contents to understand the following assertion steps:
+    - `Then Bob's highest card is the ACE of CLUBS`
   - Extend the `ReadHands.feature` descriptor to add an acceptance scenario validating story #3.
-  - Do the same to support story #4 automated validation

 <details>
 	<summary>Click to expand code solution (<tt>AcceptanceSteps.java</tt>)</summary>